 A trade group constitutes 22 automakers and providers of original equipment are up-in-arms against the Massachusetts right to repair law passed earlier in June 2021.
-This law is an update of the 2013 right to “repair law” that made it possible for car owners and independent repair shops to have access to the telematics data of their cars.
+This law is an update of the 2013 right to “repair law” that made it possible for car owners and independent repair shops to access their cars’ telematics data.
 Right to repair in Massachusetts?
 Keep reading.

-The attempt to block the referendum by the automakers stems from their conflict with the federal laws about emissions regulation.
-They argue that the new laws will allow third parties to interfere with their systems that make it possible to control the emission of gases.
+The automakers’ attempt to block the referendum stems from their conflict with federal laws about emissions regulation.
+They argue that the new laws will allow third parties to interfere with their systems that, make it possible to control the emission of gases.

 Before we understand more about automakers’ concerns about the law, let us first discuss the new legislation changes and the conflict of interest between manufacturers and consumers.
 Take a look at why manufacturers were also against the right to repair bill in Minnesota.